jojo157/Delightful-Penguins/README.md

 The users collection is populated when a user successfully registers and is used to verify a user upon login.
 The Art collection stores the data for the art pieces that appear on the home page.
 Only a user with staff status can add/edit this collection.

 The Messages collection stores the data for any user that engages with the chat functionality present on all pages.
-The users IP address is added to each message and when removed from the session the assoicated messages are deleted.
-When the artist replies to a message the IP address of the recieved message is used and the reply recieved field is updated to true.
+The users IP address is added to each message and when removed from the session the associated messages are deleted.
+When the artist replies to a message the IP address of the received message is used and the reply received field is updated to true.

 The Artist collection stores the artist's available status for the chat functionality.
 This can be updated with a switch on the Messages page by the Artist.

 The Contact collection is used for when the chat facility is not active and the user completes the contact form.

 The Order Collection stores the order details when a customer completes checkout.
-For each order there may be several orderline items, this collection stores data associated with individual cart items and the associated order number.
+For each order there may be several order line items, this collection stores data associated with individual cart items and the associated order number.

 ![Leticias Art Schema](media/readme/schema.png)

 ### Surface

-Leticias Art was designed to be a fun, colorful application to sell art.
+Leticia's Art was designed to be a fun, colourful application to sell art.

 #### Colour Scheme
 To reinforce the colourful aspect of art, multiple colours were used throughout the application.
 The navbar is a gradient of the rainbow colours with a bold purple on the footer.
 Complimentary colours are used throughout the site to prevent colours clashing.
 A golden yellow is used on the message alerts and on the footer for the chat functionality.